MALEDICTIS

 - There is an extremely limited number of EP vinyl records and CD's in circulation.
 Posters, guitar picks, stickers, and other random merch can be found here.

-- The Delicta single is coming soon to streaming services and sites that sell digital music.
+- The Delicta single and Breathing In Vain are available on most streaming services and sites that sell digital music.

 Where Are You?